Apayao/BigData_CCF/README.md

 ## About the Project
 This repository provides a PySpark implementation of the algorithms detailed in the paper *"CCF: Fast and Scalable Connected Component Computation in MapReduce"* (Kardes et al.).

 The goal of this project is to efficiently compute connected components in massive graphs using the Min-ID propagation strategy.
-We explore and compare multiple implementations—from a naive MapReduce translation to highly optimized Spark-native versions that mimic Hadoop's Secondary Sorting (using `repartitionAndSortWithinPartitions`).
-The project evaluates these approaches on both synthetic topologies and real-world datasets to analyze their limits regarding memory consumption (RAM) and network serialization (Shuffles).
+We explore and compare multiple implementations—from a naive MapReduce translation to highly optimised Spark-native versions that copy Hadoop's Secondary Sorting (using `repartitionAndSortWithinPartitions`).
+The project evaluates these approaches on both synthetic topologies and real-world datasets to analyse their limits regarding (RAM) and network serialisation (shuffles).

 ## How to run our code